Elle était si jolie

 The song was performed eleventh on the night (following 's Esther Ofarim with "T'en va pas" and preceding 's José Guardiola with "Algo prodigioso").
 At the close of voting, it had received 25 points, placing 5th in a field of 16.

 The song is a ballad, with Barrière reminiscing about a girl he used to know and how pretty she was.
 Her beauty was apparently so much that he could not love her.
 Barrière also recorded the song in German and Italian, as "Du gingst fort ohne Abschied" and "Era troppo carina" respectively.
 The song was well received in Latin America, particularly in Chile.

-It was succeeded as French representative at the 1964 contest by Rachel with "Le chant de Mallory".
+It was succeeded as French representative at the 1964 contest by Rachel with "Le Chant de Mallory".

 Dragan Stojnić version

-Dragan Stojnić, a Yugoslav chanson singer, released a cover version of the song in 1965 with lyrics in Serbian, entitled "Bila je tako lijepa".
-The song was released on the EP of the same name.
-This version was a great hit in all former Yugoslavia.
+Dragan Stojnić, a Yugoslav chanson singer, released a cover version of the song in 1965 with lyrics in Serbo-Croatian, entitled "Bila je tako lijepa".
+The song was released on the EP of the same name, becoming a major hit in Yugoslavia.

 Pekinška Patka version

-"Bila je tako lijepa", a cover version of the Dragan Stojnić version of the Alain Barrière song "Elle était si jolie", was the third and last single by the Serbian punk rock band Pekinška Patka, released in 1980.
+Yugoslav punk rock band Pekinška Patka recorded a cover of Dragan Stojnić's version, releasing it on a 7-inch single in 1980, with "Bumba, rumba" as the B-side.
+The release was the band's third and last 7-inch single.